 - ILO 1.
 Demonstrate a detailed understanding of the theoretical, methodological and practical approaches in conducting safety-orientated investigations in transportation and other sectors. - ILO 2.
-Plan, organise and conduct a safety-orientated investigation, including reviewing and selecting appropriate methodologies, whilst continuously evaluating their suitability and effectiveness. - ILO 3.
+Plan, organise and conduct a safety-orientated investigation, evaluating and using appropriate methodologies - ILO 3.
 Flexibly and creatively apply knowledge and practiced skills to unfamiliar accident events, which will include systematically analysing information and evidence with rigour and generating transformative safety-orientated recommendations. - ILO 4.
 Work effectively as part of an accident investigation team and work collaboratively with other stakeholders to ensure safety-orientated outcomes are achieved.
 This includes understanding the roles and responsibilities of an accident investigator and the competing interests of various stakeholders, whilst incorporating this into investigation processes - ILO 5.
-Incorporate the principles of Human Factors, Organisational Factors and systems thinking into the investigation process - ILO 6.
-Communicate safety and investigation-oriented information effectively via written statements / reports and verbal statements / discussions.
+Communicate safety and investigation-oriented information effectively through written statements or reports, and verbal presentations and statements..